Which Exotic Pets Are Legal in the United States?

 Notable Pet Fish Species

-Venomous reptiles (cobra, mamba, gila monster, twig snakes, ect.): Illegal in Tennessee, Vermont, Delaware, Georgia, Illinois, New Hampshire, Washington, Florida, Indiana, Iowa Missouri, Kansas, Louisiana, Maryland, New Jersey, New York, Washington, California, Connecticut, and likely others.
+- Venomous reptiles (cobra, mamba, Gila monster, twig snakes, etc.): Illegal in Tennessee, Vermont, Delaware, Georgia, Illinois, New Hampshire, Washington, Florida, Indiana, Iowa Missouri, Kansas, Louisiana, Maryland, New Jersey, New York, Washington, California, Connecticut, and likely others.

 Before You Buy, Call Your State's Fish and Game Department